nicholaslws/BSF-projects/SOP/SOP.md

 sponges can placed in the cage for the flies.
 This can be topped up twice a week.
 Two days after being brought into the light, a bait box with an egg trap is added into the cage.
-The bait box is made using chicken feed and frass from sieving.
-It should be made more watery as it is expected to last for at least 2 weeks.
+The bait box is made using chicken feed, frass and water in a 1:1:3 ratio using the cat food scoops.
+Usually, the small containers are used, covered with a fine mesh and secured with a cover with the centre cut out.
+It should be quite watery as it is expected to last for at least 2 weeks.
 These cages are lit by natural sunlight.

 <figure>
 <img src="images/trap.png" style="width:30.0%" alt="" /><figcaption>Fig 4.
 BSF bait boxes with traps</figcaption>